-The lifetime limit on the amount that can be contributed to a beneficiary’s RESPs is $50,000.
-This includes all RESPs, if the beneficiary has more than one.
+The lifetime limit on the amount that can be contributed to a beneficiary’s Registered Education Savings Plan is $50,000 over the lifetime of the plan.
+This limit applies across all RESPs if the beneficiary has more than one.

-While you may contribute more than $50,000, there are tax implications for exceeding the limit.
+While you may contribute more than $50,000, there are considerations for overcontributing to an RESP:

 RESP Contribution Room and Carry-Forwards